silverstripe/cwp/docs/en/01_Working_with_projects/14_Using_the_Watea_theme.md

 possible, as opposed to modifying and duplicating the templates.
 As a cascading theme, all templates in this theme will be applied over the top (with priority) of the CWP Starter theme.

-If you need to modify template markup from the SilverStripe framework, other modules or even the Starter theme, you can copy them into the "watea" subtheme directory and modify them there.
+If you need to modify template markup from the SilverStripe framework, other modules, or even the Starter theme, you can copy them into the "watea" theme directory and modify them there.

 ## Development

 <div class="alert alert-info" markdown='1'>
-Please familiarise yourself with [Customising the starter theme](customising_the_starter_theme), as all documentation there is relevant for this subtheme as well.
+Please familiarise yourself with [Customising the starter theme](customising_the_starter_theme), as all documentation there is relevant for this theme as well.
 </div>

 ### Setup

-For development you will need Node.js and npm installed.
+For development you will need Node.js and `yarn` installed.
 Please see the [Customising the starter theme](customising_the_starter_theme) article for more information.

 Next, you need to install the required npm packages.
-You will need to do this both in the CWP Starter theme and in the "watea" subtheme, as this subtheme imports components from the "starter" theme during Sass building.
+You will need to do this both in the CWP Starter theme and in the "watea" theme, as this theme imports components from the "starter" theme during Sass building.
 Ensure you have changed each theme's directory first:

 ```
 cd themes/starter
-npm install
+yarn install
 cd ../watea
-npm install
+yarn install
 ```

 ### Backend changes